biw/20messages/README.md

 # 🕵 20messages

 [20messages](https://www.messenger.com/t/20messages) is a [Facebook Messenger](https://messengerplatform.fb.com/) bot that matches users with a random Facebook friend to chat with anonymously for 20 messages on Facebook.
-After the 20 messages are send, they vote to decide whether to share their identities with each other.
+After 20 messages are sent, they vote to decide whether to share their identities with each other.

 ##Try it out